RSully/RSColorPicker/README.md

 # Contributing

 Pull requests are welcome for bug fixes or feature additions.
-If you contribute code, make sure you stick to the guidelines outlined in `CONTRIBUTING.md`.
+If you contribute code, make sure you stick to the [contibution guidelines](CONTRIBUTING.md).